Emergence of Gravitational Potential and Time Dilation from Non-interacting Systems Coupled to a Global Quantum Clock: Mass-Energy Coupling with Coordinate Time

+While the Page-Wootters framework provides a compelling relational foundation for time, it assumes that the clock and the system evolve independently, without any interaction.
+However, in a gravitational setting, mass-energy will backreact on spacetime, and any fundamental treatment of time must account for this backreaction.
+To incorporate gravitational effects, we now introduce a coupling between system (carrying mass-energy) and the global time observable.
+This modification leads to a deformation of the system’s time evolution, revealing key features such as gravitational time dilation and the emergence of an effective gravitational potential. \\ \\ To express this backreaction in a simplified representative model, we introduce an \textit{interaction term} between the coordinate clock and the system (see also \cite{smith2019quantizing} for a similar idea) at the level of the Wheeler-DeWitt constraint,

 where we have added a term $\left(\pt \otimes \ham_{S}\right)/\Lambda$ to the standard Page-Wootters constraint of Eq. (\ref{eq:PW_J}) to model gravitational back reaction of the system on the coordinate degree of freedom $\hs_t$.
-We will motivate later that the interaction strength $\Lambda^{-1}$ of that term should be $\mathcal{O}(G/R)$, with $G$ being Newton's constant and $R$ being a typical spatial scale of the system.
-Physical states are now those which are annihilated by the above constraint.
-The rationale for our form of the interaction term comes from linearized quantum gravity which couples first order energy terms to linear metric perturbations. \\ \\ The effect of this \textit{interaction term} is in fact equivalent to modifying the generator of translations of coordinate time (the ``momentum'' $\pt$ of the time degree of freedom).
-To see this, we rewrite the modified constraint as,
+Two points are worth noting here.
+First, the form of the interaction is gravitationally motivated, that is, the rationale for our form of the interaction term comes from linearized quantum gravity which couples first order energy terms to linear metric perturbations.
+In general, one could motivate such terms by exploring order-by-order terms in the Hamiltonian constraint of classical general relativity.
+While the sign of the coupling constant is arbitrary at this state, we will later see in Section \ref{sec:newton_grav} that a positive coupling $\Lambda > 0$ will allow us to match results with those of classical general relativity to leading order.
+Second, the interaction commutes with the self-Hamiltonian, as has been argued by Ref \cite{Marletto_2022} which constraints the form of additive terms to the Hamiltonian.
+The exact form of this interaction term will be sensitive to finer details of the energy-momentum tensor and its dynamics, but we argue that our model captures the essential features needed for our discussion.
+We will motivate later that the interaction strength $\Lambda^{-1}$ of that term should be $\mathcal{O}(G/R)$, with $G$ being Newton's constant and $R$ being a typical spatial scale of the system. \\ \\ Physical states are those which are annihilated by the interacting constraint of Eq. (\ref{eq:J_interacting}).
+The effect of this \textit{interaction term} is in fact equivalent to modifying the generator of translations of coordinate time (the ``momentum'' $\pt$ of the time degree of freedom).
+To see this, we notice that the the null space of the following operator is the same as that of $\J$ in Eq. (\ref{eq:J_interacting}),

-which now again has the form of a non-interacting constraint.
-So our coupling of energy with the background metric seems to simply alter the rate of flow of coordinate time.
-Since the interaction term commutes with the standard Page-Wootters constraint of Eq. (\ref{eq:PW_J}),